Knee Replacement

 Knee replacements have been constantly evolving over the last half a century.
 Initial designs used a simple hinge mechanism which went through many modification with current modern designs boasting ultra-congruent designs and medial pivots that attempt to mimic the natural knee closely as much as possible.
 Biomaterial advances have led to better metal compositions and finishes as well as improvements in the polyethylene insert, the artificial cartilage substitute, to make it more resilient.
 Other advances such as patient specific (custom instrumentation) and Robotic Assisted Knee replacements are discussed below.

-In 2022, customised knee replacement implants were introduced in Australia.
-These are at very early stages of its introduction and whilst making some parts of the surgery a bit easier, at this point have not shown any measurable patient outcome difference.
-They do require a fair bit of preparation and therefore are not in routine use.
-If you would like to know more about them, please let us know and we will be happy to discuss more, including your suitability for this option.
+They do require a fair bit of preparation, and therefore, a run-up time of about 6–8 weeks is required.
+If you would like to know more about them, please let us know and we will be happy to discuss further, including your suitability for this option.

-Recovery is influenced by a multitude of factors but initial functional recovery is expected to be fairly quick.
-Patients are usually up walking with a frame or crutches a few hours after their operation.
-They may leave hospital as soon as they are safe on crutches / stairs and this is usually anywhere between 1-4 days, often a couple of days.
+Recovery is influenced by many factors, but initial functional recovery is generally quite quick.
+Most patients are up and walking with a frame or crutches just a few hours after their operation.
+They may leave the hospital as soon as they are safe on crutches or stairs — usually between 1 to 4 days, often just a couple of days.

-One of the most important factors in determining outcomes is how motivated and proactive the rehabilitation is.
-This is directed by the patient.
-Going to a rehab facility and spending a week or two there after the hospital or going straight home or to an outpatient facility a few times a week or the local physio are all options and there is no right or wrong as long as the patient is motivated and proactive with their exercises (within what has been prescribed).
-This is to recover the movement before scar tissue forms and stiffens the knee which can negatively affect the outcome.
+One of the most important factors in determining outcomes is how motivated and proactive the patient is with rehabilitation.
+This is largely patient-driven.
+Whether it’s going to a rehabilitation facility for a week or two after leaving the hospital, going straight home, attending an outpatient rehab clinic, or visiting a local physiotherapist — all options can work well.
+There is no right or wrong approach, as long as the patient stays motivated and actively follows their prescribed exercise program.

 ‘Clicking’ in a knee replacement is quite normal.
-Often patients get used to it and it becomes less noticeable.
-Very occasionally, it may be a problem such as new onset clicking.
+Most patients adapt to it over time, and it becomes less noticeable.
+On rare occasions, a new clicking sensation could indicate a problem and may need further evaluation.

-The following videos are aimed at showing you what most patients mobility is like at different times after their operation.
+The following videos are intended to show what most patients’ mobility typically looks like at different stages following their operation.

 Knee Replacement Videos